Acceptance and Commitment Therapy (ACT) for Anxiety

 You don’t have to feel perfectly calm to live a meaningful, fulfilling life.

-Instead of waiting for anxiety to disappear, we focus on helping you move with it—without letting it run the show.
+Instead of waiting for anxiety to disappear, we focus on helping you move with it—without letting it have complete control over your choices.

-This is especially powerful if you’ve felt stuck in patterns like:
+This is especially powerful if you’ve felt stuck in patterns of:

 Overthinking and indecision